My Hypersensitivity Is Real: Why Highly Sensitive People Have ADHD

 - Tone it down.
 If crowds and noise are problems, find venues that are quieter and less populated — a smaller grocery store instead of a major chain, for example, or a small doctor’s office located in a home instead of a large group practice at a hospital.

-- Reduce extraneous stimulation by saying no to things you don’t have to do or that you just don’t want to do.
+- Reduce extraneous stimulation.
+Say ‘no’ nicely to things that have overwhelmed you in the past, that you don’t have to do or just don’t want to do.
+Identify your limits and implement them when you’re overwhelmed.

-- Make sure you’ve had enough sleep, or take a nap, before facing a situation that will be highly stimulating.
+- Make sure you’ve had enough sleep: Rest or take a nap before facing a situation that will be highly stimulating or after an intense one to regroup.

-- Meditate, pray, or use another relaxation method to strengthen your ability to cope with day-to-day challenges.
+- Use relaxation methods: Meditate, pray, or do some yoga to strengthen your ability to cope with day-to-day challenges by practicing feeling calm and learning how to recreate this sensation.